Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD 211-219

-- Sif, Kree, Inhumans
+- Sif, Kree, Inhumans, HYDRA

 - Overlaps with events in Jessica Jones, but best watched all together I think.
 Some events in 219 lead into Age of Ultron